 Both local and international externships are supported.
 Considerable weight will be given to the impact or significance of the applicant’s research to advancing the goals of the unit or the department.

-The programs are envisioned to spur and nurture a culture of scholarship driven by individual commitment and determination.
-Their uniqueness lies in the fact that they will be animated by a system of continuous voluntary mentoring.
+The program is envisioned to spur and nurture a culture of scholarship driven by individual commitment and determination.
+Their uniqueness lies in the fact that it will be animated by a system of continuous voluntary mentoring.
 This means that those who obtain financial support from UP for externship will be encouraged to fill in for the next batch of colleagues who will also leave for externship.
 That batch will then do the same for the one next in line, and so on.
 Such system will ensure that externships do not impede the teaching and research functions of the unit or department in the absence of a faculty member.
 More importantly, it will have a ripple effect, promoting the continuity of training given to and service given by the generations to come.

 Because the idea is to encourage (and not require) service in real terms, another option is for the applicants to render overtime work as soon as they come back from the externship abroad.
 Extra work, however, will be measured not in terms of length or duration but in terms of the value of the work given.
 Thus, before applicants leave for externship (or even as early as the application stage), the unit must already have a clear vision of what it expects from them upon returning to the University.
 Aside from laying down clear-cut expectations, the unit must also make sure that the externship results in immediate and well-defined output.
 In other words, the unit must see to it that the programs would benefit both the individuals and the unit of which they are part.